 CI600 Series implants have implant coil plates either side of a magnet pocket which contains a removable magnet cassette.
 This design allows for magnet removal and replacement from the distal end of the implant coil, if required.

-Figure 1: CI600 series implant with magnet cassette partially removed from pocket
+Figure 1: CI632 cochlear implant with magnet cassette partially removed from pocket

-The Cochlear Nucleus CI632 cochlear implant with Slim Modiolar electrode
+The CI632 cochlear implant with Slim Modiolar electrode